Post

 $loaded_assembly.GetType("ClassLibrary1.Home").GetMethod("VAI").Invoke($null, $builder_args);

-To make static analysis easier, we can can try running the sample through de4dot, a popular .NET deobfuscation tool.
+To make static analysis easier, we can can run the sample through de4dot, a popular .NET deobfuscation tool.

 1